gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

 # Handle Reply with wait() and wake()

-Now, let's apply our understanding of the `exec::wait()`/`exec::wake()` functions to enhance the program introduced in the previous lesson:
+Now, let's apply understanding of the `exec::wait()`/`exec::wake()` functions to enhance the program introduced in the previous lesson:

 ![gif 2](../img/03/wait_wake.gif)